Salsa should be in its own food group. It’s a delicious addition to chips, goes great on eggs, and is lovely served on a variety of meats.

 Run the rings through the same process after the lids have been sanitized.
 When everything has been cleaned and sanitized, you’re ready to get busy preserving the salsa.

 Use a soup ladle to put the hot salsa into a freshly sanitized jar.
 Use a canning funnel to help the salsa into the jar instead of all over your workspace.

-Be sure to leave ½ inch of headspace at the top of the jar to ensure the lids can seal properly.
+Be sure to leave ½-inch of headspace at the top of the jar to ensure the lids can seal properly.
 Slide a butter knife down the inside of the jar to release any air bubbles.

-Once the air bubbles have been released, place a sanitized lid and ring securely on the jar.
+Once the air bubbles have been released, place a sanitized lid, and ring securely on the jar.
 Place the jars into a water bath canner.

 If you’re new to canning salsa is a great place to start because it uses a water canner.
 Water canning is less intimidating for beginner canners because it’s only boiling water and nothing is pressurized.

-After the jars are in the water canner, fill the canner with water until the top of the jars are covered.
+After the jars are in the water canner, fill the canner with water until the top of the jars is covered.
 Place the canner on the stove on high heat and bring the water to a boil.

 Don’t begin the timer for processing time until the water has started to boil.
 When the water boils, process the jars for 15 minutes.

 When the timer is up, turn the stove off, and move on to the next step of the process.

 Remove the hot jars carefully from the water canner using jar grabbers.
 I like to use the jar grabbers with my dominant hand and secure the jar with a dish towel using my non-dominant hand.
 This ensures the jar doesn’t slip.